 It goes without saying that successful HR functions are strategic: they play a vocal role in critical business decisions and directly manage or impact a majority of most companies’ expenses.
-Indeed, in today’s resource-competitive environment CEOs are increasingly looking for the CHRO to play a more critical role in influencing business outcomes.
+Indeed, in today’s resource-competitive environment CEOs are increasingly looking for the CHRO to build a strategic HR function and play a more critical role in influencing business outcomes.

 “Too many CEOs know what they need to know about finance, operations, etc., but not what they need to know about talent,” says John Boudreau, a professor at the University of Southern California Marshall School of Business and research director of the Center for Effective Organizations there.

 In the Harvard Business Review Analytic Services (HBR-AS) study, How CEOs and CHROs Can Connect People to Business Strategy, 67 percent of CEOs say they get at least a basic set of human capital metrics from HR – but only 24 percent of survey respondents (made up of business and HR leaders from 168 companies) said HR also provides analytics that connect their people metrics to business metrics.